itsaboutcode/SalesforceNotes/SalesforceIntegration.md

 <img width="1173" alt="Select WSDL File" src="https://user-images.githubusercontent.com/204423/161051062-41d578bc-a410-4f1b-aa9f-08f6314dfecf.png">

-- Now you will show the classes extracted from WSDL file.
-You get the opportinuty to change the name of classes before classes are created.
+- Now you will show the classes extracted from the WSDL file.
+You get the opportunity to change the name of classes before classes are created.

 <img width="1155" alt="Classes Extrated" src="https://user-images.githubusercontent.com/204423/161051368-cea9ab37-0d88-4867-95a9-03e3ea89a9f6.png">